 If the scenario ended in victory, PCs may receive a reward.
 This can be in the form of Wealth, Gear, Karma, or story consequenes.
 The DM will detail any such reward received.

-If an entity ever obtains enough injuries to reduce their base HP, EP, or WP to 0 or less, the entity dies.
-Base values refers to the raw numbers on a PC's role card or an NPC's card, prior to any modifiers such as from Gear.
+When a PC obtains an Injury, their maximum HP, EP, and WP are reduced by 5.
+If a PC ever obtains enough Injuries to reduce their base HP, EP, or WP to 0 or less, they die.
+Base values refers to the raw numbers on a PC's role card, prior to any modifiers such as from Gear.

-PCs may recover from injuries by spending 1 Wealth within a properly-equipped town or city to heal.
-The cost is the same regardless of the number of injuries suffered.
+PCs may recover from Injuries by spending 1 Valuable per Injury within a properly-equipped town or city to heal.
 The cost and time required may change depending on narrative circumstances as determined by the DM.
-Recovery from injuries may also be offered as an occasional reward or bonus effect, either within a scenario or upon attaining victory.
+Recovery from Injuries may also be offered as an occasional reward or bonus effect, either within a scenario or upon attaining victory.

 Next: Chapter 4: Combat